 Focus on R&D is the most important pillar in Lundbeck’s ambition to improve treatment for people living with psychiatric and neurological disorders.
 We are specialists in our area and have research facilities in Denmark and China, and more than 1,000 employees work in our R&D units.
 We cooperate closely with strategic partners all over the world, ensuring the best possible foundation for innovation and the development of new treatment solutions.

 More information about developing drugs

 Lundbeck markets a number of different pharmaceuticals for the treatment of psychiatric and neurological disorders.
-The most recently launched compounds include: Rexulti® (brexpiprazole), Northera® (droxidopa), Brintellix® (vortioxetine) and Abilify Maintena® (aripiprazole).
+The most recently launched compounds include: Rexulti® (brexpiprazole), Northera® (droxidopa), Trintellix (vortioxetine) formerly known as Brintellix, Abilify Maintena® (aripiprazole) and Carnexiv™ (carbamazepine) injection.

 More information about our products, including boxed warnings

 Lundbeck employs approximately 5,300 people worldwide, 700 of whom are based in Denmark.
 We have employees in 55 countries, and our products are registered in more than 100 countries.
 We have production facilities in China, Denmark, France and Italy and research centers in Denmark and China.
 Lundbeck generated revenue of approximately DKK 14.6 billion in 2015.

 Lundbeck’s Executive Management consists of six members and is being headed by Kåre Schultz, President & CEO.